Key Takeaways:

 Despite these copyright protections, the application of copyright laws to memes is anything but clear-cut.
 Variations in legal jurisdictions and the inherently subjective nature of fair use assessments can leave meme creators in a legal gray area.

-It is also crucial to remember that many rights holders choose not to enforce their copyrights against memes, recognising their cultural value and potential for free promotional purposes.
+It is also vital to remember that many rights holders choose not to enforce their copyrights against memes, recognising their cultural value and potential for free promotional purposes.

 As the legal landscape continues to evolve, so too will our comprehending and application of copyright claims to new forms of expression like memes.